Top 6 Questions to Expect from your Therapist

 2. Do you have any numbness or tingling into your arms or legs?

 Numbness or tingling may signify a nerve compression either from the spine or somewhere in the extremities.
-Your therapist can perform sensation and muscle testing to help determine what nerve may be involved.
+Your physical therapist can perform sensation and muscle testing to help determine what nerve may be involved.

 3. Do you have any noticeable muscle weakness that began recently?